Bylaws of the Great Lakes Region

 Section 1.
 The duties of the Directors shall be those customarily performed by corporate directors together with those prescribed for corporations organized in the District of Columbia.

 Section 2.
 The duties of the Officers shall be those customarily performed by such officers together with those responsibilities prescribed in the Constitution and Bylaws of the SOCIETY, and by these Bylaws.
-Other duties may be prescribed by the Regional Board.
+Other duties may be prescribed by the Region Board.

 Bylaw IX.
 Finances